Walgreens beats fiscal 4Q forecasts, absorbs UK business hit

-Walgreens Boots Alliance topped earnings forecasts for its final quarter of fiscal 2022, and the drugstore chain’s early look at 2023 also fell mostly above expectations.
+Walgreens Boots Alliance topped earnings forecasts in the final quarter of fiscal 2022, and the drugstore chain’s early look at 2023 also fell mostly above expectations.

-A drop in COVID-19 vaccinations and a big charge tied to the company’s United Kingdom stores weighed on results, but shares edged up early Thursday after Walgreens detailed its performance.
+A drop in COVID-19 vaccinations and a big charge tied to the company’s United Kingdom stores weighed on results, but shares edged up Thursday after Walgreens detailed its performance.

 Overall, the company booked a $415 million loss in the quarter that ended Aug.
 31, as sales slid 5% to $32.45 billion.
 Earnings adjusted for one-time items totaled 80 cents per share.